-The market risk component of the standard formula SCR €14,161k (2018: €0) is driven mainly by risks inherent within the Company's assets and liabilities and pension schemes.
+As at 31 December 2020, the exposure for the market risk component of the standard formula was \in 13,035k (2018: \in 14,161k) with intra-module diversification at \in 3,426k (2019: \in 2,603k).
+This is driven mainly by risks inherent within the Company's assets and liabilities and pension schemes.
 The sub-components of market risk over the reporting period are as follows:

-- Interest rate risk €283k (2018: €0) is driven by changes in assets and liabilities in the Company's technical provisions, investment portfolio and the pension scheme investments. - Equity risk €2,224k (2018: €0) results from the sensitivity of the values of financial instruments in the Company's pension schemes to changes in the level or in the volatility of market prices of equities. - Spread risk €1,352k (2018: €0) is driven by the Company's investment in bonds and securitised assets. - Currency risk €12,786k (2018: €0) is the largest component of market risk arising from the exposure of the Company's assets and liabilities denominated in foreign currencies.
+- Interest rate risk €530k (2019: €283k) is driven by changes in assets and liabilities in the Company's technical provisions, investment portfolio and the pension scheme investments. - Equity risk €2,212k (2019: €2,224k) results from the sensitivity of the values of financial instruments in the Company's pension schemes to changes in the level or in the volatility of market prices of equities. - Spread risk €1,735k (2019: €1,352k) is driven by the Company's investment in bonds and securitised assets. - Currency risk €11,318k (2019: €12,786k) is the largest component of market risk arising from the exposure of the Company's assets and liabilities denominated in foreign currencies.
 The Company collects premiums in US Dollars and pays claims in Euro and Sterling.
 The Company's pension Scheme assets are also spread across a range of currencies. - Concentration risk is driven by exposures to default to counterparties or groups of counterparties, referred to as single name exposures.
-The concentration risk charge for 2019 is €119k (2018: €0).
+The concentration risk charge for 2020 is €665k (2019: €119k).